September 25, 2020

-As religious observance in China grows, the Chinese Communist Party continues to toughen oversight, increase religious persecution, and attempt to coopt state-sanctioned religious organizations.
+As more people in China practice religion, the government continues to toughen oversight, increase religious persecution, and attempt to co-opt state-sanctioned religious organizations.

 In North Korea, all authority flows from Supreme Leader Kim Jong-un.
 He has reinstated the party as the central hub to consolidate his power and bring elites to heel.

 June 30, 2020